srikantpatnaik/noNoise/README.md

         ffmpeg -i 1.ogv -sameq 2.wav

-   Extracting audio in wav format for fast & easy editing.The size of the 'wav' audio file will be approximately 8 times larger than the original.
+   Extracting audio in wav format for fast & easy editing.The size of the `wav` audio file will be approximately 8 times larger than the original.

    3.

         sox 2.wav -t null /dev/null trim 0 0.5 noiseprof myprofile